tmhn/Sparta/node/11-sessions-cookies/README.md

 // ask mongoose to save the data for us and wait for the response Post.create( req.body , function(err, post){

-    // check for errors and return 500 if there was a problem if(err) req.flash('error' , err.message);
+    // check for errors and store a flash message if there was a problem if(err) req.flash('error' , err.message);

     // redirect the user to a GET route.
 We'll go back to the INDEX.